-Leggings: All socks or tights must be solid gray, black or white on chapel day.
+Leggings: All socks or tights must be solid gray, black or white.
 Leggings in black to be worn with skirts and dresses, may be from the vendor of your choice.

 Shoes: Traditional athletic shoes (such as cross-trainers, basketball, tennis, etc.) may be worn for daily uniform days or chapel days.
 Athletic shoes such as swimming shoes and "barefoot" shoes (such as Vibram) may not be worn.
-Additionally, flip-flops, sandals, and open-heel or open-toe shoes are not permitted (no Crocs or Chacos).
+Additionally, flip-flops, sandals, and open-heel or open-toe shoes are not permitted.
 Casual dress shoes and boots of 1" heel or less (with closed toe and heel) are permitted.
 Black, Gray or Brown casual/dress footwear with solid black soles may be worn with Chapel Dress.

-Jackets: Are not allowed to be worn inside the classrooms during the school day unless they are the official school uniform fleece jacket.
+Jackets: Are not allowed to be worn inside the classrooms during the school day unless they are the official school uniform fleece jacket permitted.
+Males may not wear headbands.

 Hair: Hair should be neat and clean and well groomed.
-Unusual hairstyles and hair colors are not permitted.
-Males may not wear headbands.
+Unusual hairstyles and hair colors are not